Toyo Eiwa Jogakuin

 1914 Opened Toyo Eiwa Kindergarten.

-1919 Mission Training School for Kindergarten Teachers was moved to Tokyo and became a department of Toyo Eiwa Jogakko.
+1919 Mission Training School for Kindergarten Teachers was moved to Tokyo and became a department of Toyo Eiwa.

 1927 The school emblem and students' uniform were made official.